2021 Community Impact Report

 A culture and history of giving back

-UBT’s corporate financial support is focused around three key areas: education, the arts, and community betterment.
-All three play such an important role in setting up our future leaders for success, bringing beauty to our community, and lifting the hopes and spirits of those who need it most.
+UBT’s corporate financial support is focused around four key areas: education, the arts, community betterment, and direct services.
+All four play such an important role in setting up our future leaders for success, bringing beauty to our community, and lifting the hopes and spirits of those who need it most.

 • United Way/CHAD Campaign